Abortion Law Reform Association of New Zealand: The Contraception, Sterilisation, and Abortion Act 1977

-The Royal Commission recommended a bill, designed by SPUC, to make it difficult to get and abortion.
-Their motivations centered around concerns about the decline in churchgoing and the changing role of women in society.
+The Royal Commission recommended a bill, designed by SPUC, to make it difficult to get an abortion.
+Their motivations centred around concerns about the decline in churchgoing and the changing role of women in society.
 In the final analysis, they hoped to turn the clock back on the 1960s.
 Immediately after passage of the law, hundreds of women were forced to travel to Australia for abortion care.
 This represented an escalation of a trend that began in the 1970s, in which pregnant New Zealanders had to travel to get abortion care.
 SOS (Sisters Overseas Service) groups were set up across the country to help women travel, with ALRANZ members involved in many of those groups.

-In January 1982, Melvyn Wall, an anti-abortion pediatrician, challenged the decision of two certifying consultants to approve an abortion for a 15-year-old.
+In January 1982, Melvyn Wall, an anti-abortion paediatrician, challenged the decision of two certifying consultants to approve an abortion for a 15-year-old.
 The case became famous as Wall v Livingston, after Wall and one of the two certifying consultants involved.
 Wall lost the case.
-Wall v Livingstone became one of the foundations of New Zealand’s abortion regime; it protects the independence of certifying consultants to make decisions without interference.
+Wall v Livingston became one of the foundations of New Zealand's abortion regime; it protects the independence of certifying consultants to make decisions without interference.

 The 1980s saw continued skirmishing but no notable legislative changes.
 However, during that time, health boards began providing abortion services, including opening clinics in Wellington (Parkview, 1980) and Christchurch (Lyndhurst, 1986).
 These clinics faced sustained opposition, in the form of arson attacks and bomb threats.
-ALRANZ and other pro-abortion rights organisations put energies into defending clinics and abortion services, as well as continuing to advocate for law change.
+ALRANZ and other pro-abortion rights organisations worked to defend clinics and abortion services, as well as continuing to advocate for law change.